cupy/cupy/docs/source/contribution.rst

 .. note::

-   Docstrings (documentation comments in the source code) are collected from the installed Cupy module.
+   Docstrings (documentation comments in the source code) are collected from the installed CuPy module.
    If you modified docstrings, make sure to install the module (e.g., using `pip install -e .`) before building the documentation.